-- a) Provide a general description of geographical factors in the country and any defined zones, including physical, geographical and other factors that are relevant to PPR dissemination, countries or zones sharing common borders and other countries or zones that, although not adjacent, present a risk for the introduction of disease. - b) If the endorsed plan is being gradually implemented to specific parts of the country, the boundaries of the zone(s) should be clearly defined, including the protection zone, if applied.
+- b) If the endorsed plan is being gradually implemented to specific parts of the country, the boundaries of the zone(s) should be clearly defined, including the protection zone, if applied.
 Provide a digitalised, geo-referenced map with a precise text description of the geographical boundaries of the zone(s). - c) Provide a general description of the livestock industry in the country and any zones.

 - a) Legislation.
 Provide a list and summary of all relevant veterinary legislations in relation to the PPR control programme. - b) Veterinary Services.
-Provide documentation on the compliance of the Veterinary Services of the country with the provisions of Chapters 3.1. and 3.2. of the Terrestrial Code and 1.1.3. of the Terrestrial Manual and describe how the Veterinary Services supervise and control all PPR related activities in the country and any zones.
+Provide documentation on the compliance of the Veterinary Services of the country with Chapters 3.1. and 3.2. of the Terrestrial Code and 1.1.3. of the Terrestrial Manual and describe how the Veterinary Services supervise and control all PPR related activities in the country and any zones.
 Provide maps and tables wherever possible. - c) Provide a description on the involvement and the participation of industry, producers, farmers, including subsistence and small scale producers, community animal health workers and the role of the private veterinary profession in PPR surveillance and control.
-Include a description of training and awareness programmes on PPR. - Provide information on any OIE PVS evaluation of the country and follow-up steps within the PVS Pathway.
+Include a description of training and awareness programmes on PPR. - d) Provide information on any OIE PVS evaluation of the country and follow-up steps within the PVS Pathway.